-If you effect a transaction on your HSBC Bank Consumer Checking or Savings account at an EFT facility with your Debit MasterCard® Card, ATM card or your MasterCard® Card or Visa® Credit Card in a currency other than U.S. dollars or effect a transaction in U.S. dollars outside the United States, MasterCard International Incorporated or Visa as applicable ("Card Association") will convert the transaction into a U.S. dollar amount.
+If you effect a transaction on your HSBC Bank Consumer Checking or Savings account at an EFT facility with your Debit MasterCard® card or ATM card in a currency other than U.S. dollars or effect a transaction in U.S. dollars outside the United States, MasterCard International Incorporated ("Card Association") will convert the transaction into a U.S. dollar amount.
 A currency conversion will occur even if the transaction is made in U.S. dollars.
-Card Associations will act in accordance with the operating regulations or foreign currency conversion procedures then in effect.
-Currently the currency conversion rate used to determine the transaction amount in U.S. dollars for such transactions is either a government-mandated rate or a wholesale rate determined by Card Associations for the processing cycle in which the transaction is processed.
+Card Association will act in accordance with the operating regulations or foreign currency conversion procedures then in effect.
+Currently the currency conversion rate used to determine the transaction amount in U.S. dollars for such transactions is either a government-mandated rate or a wholesale rate determined by Card Association for the processing cycle in which the transaction is processed.
 The currency conversion rate used by Card Associations on the processing date may differ from the rate that would have been used on the transaction date or cardholder statement posting date.

 Foreign Transaction Fee*

-If you effect a transaction on your HSBC Bank Consumer Checking or Savings account at an EFT facility with your Debit MasterCard® Card, ATM card, or your MasterCard® Card or Visa® Credit Card outside the United States, the transaction amount is further increased by a percentage established from time to time by us (currently 3%).
+If you effect a transaction on your HSBC Bank Consumer Checking or Savings account at an EFT facility with your Debit MasterCard® card or ATM card outside the United States, the transaction amount is further increased by a percentage established from time to time by us (currently 3%).

-*This Foreign Transaction Fee does not apply to transactions using your HSBC Premier World MasterCard® card or Premier Debit MasterCard® card.
+*This Foreign Transaction Fee does not apply to transactions using your HSBC Premier World Debit MasterCard® card.